-The Mercy Community Services (MCS) Board of Directors is comprised of practitioners from a wide range of professional fields.
+The Mercy Community (MC) Board of Directors is comprised of practitioners from a wide range of professional fields.

 MBBS (Adel), MHP (UNSW), FRACMA, FACHSM(Hon), FAIM, FAICD